 Law School Tutoring

-What Kind of Preparation do you Offer?
+What Kind of Preparation Do You Offer?

 We offer academic instruction to students preparing for or currently attending law school.
 The first year of law school can be particularly challenging.
 Students must learn a considerable amount of substantive law and will, in most cases, have their first encounters with the Socratic method of instruction, an effective and exciting but sometimes daunting mode of teaching.
 Additional preparation, instruction, and review can provide useful supplements for students facing law school's academic challenges.